Serial film: Studio/commercial efforts, cartoons, and spoofery

 The 1960s cartoon show Adventures of Rocky and Bullwinkle included two serial-style episodes per program.
-These spoofed the cliffhanger serial form.
-Within the Rocky and Bullwinke show, the recurring but non-serialized Dudley Do-Right, specifically parodied the damsel in distress (Nell Fenwick) being tied to railroad tracks by arch villain Snidely Whiplash and rescued by the noble but clueless Dudley.
-The Hanna–Barbera Perils of Penelope Pitstop was a takeoff on the silent serials The Perils of Pauline and The Iron Claw, which featured Paul Lynde as the voice of the villain Sylvester Sneakley, alias "The Hooded Claw".
+These spoofed the cliffhanger serial form, with pun-filled teasers for the next episode: "Be with us next time for Cheerful Little Pierful or Bomb Voyage".
+Within the Rocky and Bullwinkle show, the recurring but non-serialized Dudley Do-Right, specifically parodied the damsel in distress (Nell Fenwick) being tied to railroad tracks by arch villain Snidely Whiplash and rescued by the noble but clueless Dudley.
+The Hanna–Barbera Perils of Penelope Pitstop (spun off from the Hanna-Barbera hit Wacky Races) was a takeoff on the silent serials The Perils of Pauline and The Iron Claw, which featured Paul Lynde as the voice of the villain Sylvester Sneakley, alias "The Hooded Claw".

-Danger Island, a multi-part story in under-10-minute episodes, was shown on the Saturday morning Banana Splits program in the late 1960s.
-Episodes were short, full of wild action and usually ended on a cliffhanger.
+Danger Island, a multi-part story in under-10-minute episodes, was shown on the Saturday-morning Banana Splits program in the late 1960s.
+Episodes were short, full of wild action, and usually ended on a cliffhanger.
 This serial was directed by Richard Donner and featured the first African American action hero in a chapter play.
 The violence present in most of the episodes, though much of it was deliberately comical and would not be considered shocking today, also raised concerns at a time when violence in children's TV was at issue.

 On February 27, 1979, NBC broadcast the first episode of an hour-long weekly television series Cliffhangers!, which had three segments, each with a different serial: a horror story (The Curse of Dracula, starring Michael Nouri), a science fiction/western (The Secret Empire, (inspired by 1935's The Phantom Empire) starring Geoffrey Scott as Marshal Jim Donner and Mark Lenard as Emperor Thorval) and a mystery (Stop Susan Williams!, starring Susan Anton, Ray Walston as Bob Richards, and Albert Paulsen as the villain Anthony Korf).
 Though final episodes were shot, the series was canceled and the last program aired on May 1, 1979 before all of the serials could conclude; only The Curse of Dracula was resolved.